slatedocs/slate/source/includes/_pia.md

 <aside class="success">
-Remember - Each app has a unique token.
+Remember &ndash; each app has a unique token.
 </aside>